Send us an email at email@example.com or firstname.lastname@example.org.

 In order to satisfy our mission, JCMGA members provide various types of volunteer services, including such activities as:

-4) At Whitehall Historic Home and Gardens, Master Gardener volunteers have developed a woodland garden showcasing native and exotic ferns and other woodland plants, including a Victorian Stumpery.
+4) At Whitehall Historic Home and Gardens, Master Gardener volunteers have developed and maintain the Ralph Archer Woodland Garden showcasing native and exotic ferns and other woodland plants, including a Victorian Stumpery.

 How we choose our Projects

 Projects that satisfy the mission of the JCMGA can be recommended by members or by the Jefferson County Extension Agent responsible for Master Gardener training and certification.